tlwilliams895/curriculum-docs/src/building/setup.rst

    $ git clone git@github.com:LaunchCodeEducation/curriculum-module-template.git SITE_NAME

-Alternatively, if you don’t have an SSH key configured for your GitHub account, use HTTP:
+Alternatively, if you don't have an SSH key configured for your GitHub account, use HTTP:

 ::